im1-pro/QUARAN-WIN/README.md

 ### Category Submission:

-The site is presented to QUARANTEAM, an event by Codeacademy under the domain healthcare.
+The site is presented to QUARANTEAM, an event by Codecademy under the domain healthcare.

 ### App Link